-Those who appreciate the work of artist Jacob Hendrik Pierneef, will be in awe of the private collection held at the gallery at La Motte Estate.
+Those who appreciate the work of artist Jacob Hendrik Pierneef, will be in awe of the private collection held at the gallery at La Motte Wine Estate.
 This impressive collection includes paintings and sketches and even an easel and painting apparatus which belonged to Pierneef himself.
 A browse through the gallery reveals several of his signature South African landscapes; visitors can wander through at leisure and absorb the history and mastery of his work.

-The art collection at La Motte would not be complete without a showcase dedicated to music.
+The art collection atLa Motte Wine Estate would not be complete without a showcase dedicated to music.
 La Motte’s owner Hanneli Rupert-Koegelenberg inspires this collection – as one of South Africa’s most acclaimed mezzo-sopranos it makes perfect sense that this cultural medium should be highlighted.

 If you are a piano aficionado, be sure to stop by the tasting room to admire the Rosa Nepgen piano.

 Art is part of the fabric of La Motte Wine Estate